Author Richard Smith introduces us to The Darziods’ Stone:

 Richard has done an admirable job of weaving seeming disparate elements into a wild and action filled tale that spans 200 years!
 I have a firm policy against spoiling a good read, so I cannot say more about the story.

 I give The Darziods’ Stone 4.5 out of 5 stars!
-Except for the spelling errors this score would have been higher.

 You can follow Richard Smith: